 Decide how you prefer to dispose of the water, taking into consideration where the unit will be and how you’ll access the water it collects.

 If that seems like a hassle, look for a self-evaporative model.
 That means it will evaporate the moisture that it removes so you don’t have to get rid of it yourself.
+Self-evaporative models still need to be fully drained at the end of every cooling season, such as in the fall.

 Portable air conditioners tend to be more costly than window models.
 In general, they range in price from $300 to $650.